consigliere/LogDB/README.md

-# Log data into database
+# Log data into database for laravel

 The logger provides the eight logging levels defined in RFC 5424: emergency, alert, critical, error, warning, notice, info and debug.

-## Requirement

-1. Laravel framework/ onsigbaar framework/ onsigbaar based application
+Passing message into event and It will automatically detect request url, request method, client ip, browser, user os etc and save it into database.
+In event it failed it will simply log data into storage log.

 ## Install